Tyson Foods Board of Directors

 He has been the president and chief executive officer of the United States-Mexico Chamber of Commerce since 1993 and is responsible for operations in both countries.

-A retired U.S. Army Brigadier General, Al entered the private sector after a distinguished military career.
-He served as a senior officer for 18 years in numerous corporations.
+A retired U.S. Army Major General, Al entered the private sector after a distinguished military career.
+He served as Director, Government Affairs for ARCO for 18 years before retiring.